-When the phone call came in the wee hours of the morning of 23rd of Jan, my heart sunk.
+When the phone call came in the wee hours of the morning of 23rd January, my heart sunk.
 What would the hospital want to tell us so early?
-I still hoped that she had been taken to ICU but was still alive.
-I didn’t eat my breakfast, and the rest of the day, we were tasked with signing burial permits and moving her to Chiromo.
+I still hoped that she had been taken to Intensive Care but was still alive.
+I didn’t eat my breakfast, and for much of the day, we were tasked with signing burial permits and moving her to Chiromo.

 We still prayed over her, she looked peaceful, had a smile on her face and we touched her.
 She was still warm.

 During this time, when groups of people come to offer their condolences, you learn a couple of things.